The Must-Read Guide Before Hiring a Photocopier

 Typically, any business will have specific needs and may not even use all the features they pay for.
 Further, with ownership, it is also essential to factor in the maintenance and supply costs.
 If purchasing is not your cup of tea, then take a look at the table below to find how much a photocopier hire will cost you?

-Though leasing is cheaper in the long run, one must keep in mind that the leasing terms may not be as flexible as the rental terms.
+Though leasing is cheaper in the long run, you must keep in mind that the leasing terms may not be as flexible as the photocopier rental terms.
 There are numerous other differences that must be taken into consideration before deciding whether to rent or lease:

 |Short-term contracts (up to 3 years)||Long-term contracts (3 to 5 years)|